Pillar guideFor independent agencies & MGAs · US

-Independent agencies quote across 5 to 15 carrier portals daily.
-Each portal has its own login, field layout, underwriting questions, and submission quirks.
-This guide breaks down why multi-carrier integration matters, what approaches work, what fails, and how to build a system that actually scales.
+Independent agencies quote across 5 to 15 carrier portals daily — each with its own login, field layout, underwriting questions, and quirks.
+This guide covers why multi-carrier integration matters, which approaches work, which fail, and how to build a platform that scales past carrier number five.

 • Why most integration attempts stall after the first carrier